Speaking: Interactive Communication B1 - Lesson 5: Handling Simple Interruptions

 Activity 2: Role-Play Interruption

 Work with a partner.
-Student A, you are telling a long story about your weekend trip to Kep.
-Student B, you must politely interrupt Student A to ask an important question (e.g., "Sorry to interrupt, but what time is our English class today?").
-Student A should politely respond, and then Student B should hand the conversation back.
+Student A, you are telling a long story about your weekend.
+Student B, you must politely interrupt to ask an important question (e.g., "Sorry to interrupt, but what time is our class today?").
+Practice handling the interruption politely.

-This week in Battambang, you do not need to practice interrupting people!
+This week, your mission is not to practice interrupting people!

-Instead, your mission is to listen for interruptions in English movies, TV shows, or online videos.
+Instead, your mission is to listen for interruptions in English media (movies, TV shows, meetings).
 Pay attention to the language people use.
 How do they interrupt?
 How do others react?
 Noticing these patterns is the first step to mastering this skill.

 Post a Comment